causalfragility-lab/decisionpaths/paper/paper.md

 ---
-title: 'decisionpaths: An R Package for Constructing and Auditing Longitudinal Decision Paths from Panel Data'
+  title: "decisionpaths: An R Package for Constructing and Auditing Longitudinal Decision Paths from Panel Data"

 tags:
   - R
   - longitudinal data